-Clicking the Restart Heartbeat button on the Primary appliance will also automatically restart heartbeat on the Secondary appliance.

-For more details on configuring HA with 2 appliances, please refer to Appliance Clustering for HA.
+Note Clicking the Restart Heartbeat button on the Primary appliance will also automatically restart heartbeat on the Secondary appliance.
+Note For more details on configuring HA with 2 appliances, please refer to Appliance Clustering for HA.
+Note For details on testing and verifying HA, please refer to Clustered Pair Diagnostics.